 Recently things have changed.
 Now I’m finding I’m often the last to wake, but when I do wake it is with a feeling of extreme cosiness.
-Another ten minutes, why not!
+Another ten minutes in my bung, why not!
 Often one’s dreams are the most colourful, and most memorable at that time of the morning.
 Even the thought of a nice brew, or even to behold a beautiful sunny morning, sunrays flooding in through the portholes dancing on the varnished bulkhead.
 But I am still happy to stay put, and dream of what the day might bring.

 What has happened you might ask?
-Well, the answer is something totally silent and non-power-consuming: it’s my recently fitted charcoal stove, which runs happily through the night keeping me nice and warm but more importantly dry.
+Well, the answer is something totally silent and non-power-consuming: it’s my recently fitted charcoal stove, which runs happily through the night keeping me warm but more importantly dry.

 There were a lot of trips to Piel Island over the 2021 season.
 This is just one of them.
 The main aim is to get out to sea, watch the Lancashire coast with work and worries left far behind.
 See the Cumbrian coast in the distance come closer and closer.
 Navigate into the channel and find an anchorage.
 Get ashore in a small inflatable dinghy.
 Walk the walk up the long inclined jetty capable of handling a 36-foot tide, order a pint in the Ship Inn, then pay homage to the King of Piel (order more pints).
 Get back to our moored boats in spite of the 4-knot running tide.
 Hopefully, sail back into the arms of our loving families the following day.